 Most of the book is Kevin Malarkey’s explanation of Alex’s trips to heaven and how God is using them to reach other people.
-One chapter is devoted to the things that Alex knew about his time in a coma.
-To many people this is proof above all proof.
+One chapter is devoted to the things that Alex knew about his time in the coma.
+To many people, this is proof above all proof.
 Alex talked of things that were not possible for him to know.

 The story is what it is.
 Either you believe it or you don’t.
 Just like the book Heaven is for Real, you have the story of a young child being taken to heaven.
-Both boys waited for years before their story was put to print.
-Both stories show clear signs of being shaped by adult human hands. (whether by parents or book editors)
+Both boys waited for years before their story was put into print.
+Both stories show clear signs of being shaped by adult human hands (whether by parents or book editors).

 I have no doubt that the Malarkey family believes what is written here.
-Like many Christians they are desperate to know that their lives matter and that when death comes there is a new life that awaits beyond the grave.
+As with many Christians, they are desperate to know that their lives matter and that when death comes there is a new life that awaits beyond the grave.

-As a non-believer the story said little that I would consider as proof that there is a God, a devil, a heaven, a hell, or that life continues beyond the grave.
-I found myself angry, once again, at a god, who paralyzes a kid in an automobile accident so he can get some praise and glory.
-With all the suffering, sickness, disease, and death in the world it seems to me that God has plenty enough praise and glory.
+As a non-believer, I found that the story said little that I would consider as proof that there is a God, a devil, a heaven, a hell, or that life continues beyond the grave.
+I found myself angry, once again, at the idea of a god who paralyzes a kid in an automobile accident so he can get some praise and glory.
+With all the suffering, sickness, disease, and death in the world, it seems to me that God has plenty enough praise and glory.